RomanMazyrin/amo_widget_app_package/README.md

 ## How the library works

 There is a core function inside the lib ```createWidget(config)```.
-That function creates and returns another constructor-function founded on the passed configuration.
+That function creates and returns another constructor-function based on the passed configuration.
 Result constructor-function has to be imported in script.js file.

 Widget configuration includes: